MatthiasWM/mosrun/README.md

 mosrun was designed as a 32 bit executable.
 This is an effort to port mosrun to 64 bit, as required by macOS and soon all new operating systems.

+Mamory allocation and perticularly freeing memory is not yet implemented all the way.

+At this point, mosrun compiles and links and runs the embedded code.
+The FileIO functions for duplicating file descriptors and testing if a file descriptor points a terminal need to be implemented.

+Everything must be throughly tested still.

 If you want the original mosrun code, go to https://github.com/MatthiasWM/dynee5/tree/master/Alienate/mosrun